erp12/pyshgp/README.md

 # Pysh2
 Push Genetic Programming in Python.
+For the most complete documentation, refer to the [ReadTheDocs](http://pysh2.readthedocs.io/en/latest/index.html).

 ## Push Genetic Programming
 Push is programming language that plays nice with evolutionay computing / genetic programming.
 It is a stack-based language that features 1 stack per data type, including code.
 Programs are represented by lists of instructions, which modify the values on the stacks.
 Instuctions are executed in order.